quantum-engineering-polito/CourseNotes/content/QCM Physics/16_Quantum Dots/Quantum Dots.md

 2. **Independence of Single-Particle Energy Levels from Interactions**: The second approximation is that the single-particle energy-level spectrum of the quantum dot is independent of the Coulomb interactions and, therefore, of the number of electrons.
 This approximation simplifies the theoretical treatment by treating the quantum dot as a simple potential well where the energy levels are determined by the dot's size and shape, independent of its charge state.

-# Charge manipulation in QDots
+# Charge manipulation in quantum dots

 We want to calculate the charge on the dot as function of the applied voltages on the electrodes.
 Recalling that